SlangLab-NU/VoiceCollector/DOCKER_README.md

    `docker-compose -f docker-compose.prod.yml up -d`

-- The -d flag can be omitted if you want to view the logs from the command line console.
+- The `-d` flag can be omitted if you want to view the logs from the command line console.
 The logs can also be viewed from the Docker Desktop app.

 - Access the app at http://localhost:3000.

+- The `--build` flag can be added at the end to build and run in one command.

 ## Stopping the Application